 3. The gun and accessories you should purchase.

-With proper training, the initial feeling of fear can be converted to confidence leading to a new gun owner capable of safely and effectively defending life and property.
+With proper training, the initial feeling of fear can easily be converted to confidence leading to a new gun owner capable of safely and effectively defending life and property.

 The key to addressing these critical issues is training...